rihabbelhadj/orange-summer-challenge/README.md

 ### Share your folder by pull request

-If you would like to share your notes with the class, add them to the course repository that you had initially forked with a pull request.
+You need to share your work with us, add them to the course repository that you had initially forked with a pull request.

-This is from Github's [Using Pull Requests Page](https://help.github.com/articles/about-pull-requests/):

 > Pull requests let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

-Begin by going to [https://github.com/EEOB-BioData/Git-Markdown-Exercise](https://github.com/EEOB-BioData/Git-Markdown-Exercise) and clicking on the **New pull request** button near the top.
+Begin by going to [https://github.com/odc-student/orange-summer-challenge](https://github.com/odc-student/orange-summer-challenge) and clicking on the **New pull request** button near the top.

 This will bring you to a page that will allow you to compare across changes.
 Since you wish to submit changes on a different fork, then click on the hyperlinked phrase **compare across forks**.